SeanFeng2333/Clustered-JM-Dynamic-Prediction/README.md

 # Clustered-JM-Dynamic-Prediction
-code for the paper "Dynamic Prediction Using Joint Models of Two Longitudinal Biomarkers and Clustered Survival Data with Application to Periodontitis"
+Code for the paper "Joint Models of Two Longitudinal Biomarkers and Clustered Survival Data for Dynamic Prediction with Application to Periodontitis".